appCurious/pure-css-html/README.md

   process.argv [
        run,
-       outfilepath:pathforoutput, // will default to export directory contentjson:"{stringified-json}", // will default to sample data javascript,
+       outfilepath:pathforoutput, // will default to export directory if not provided or when the path does not exist contentjson:"{stringified-json}", // will default to sample data javascript,
   ]